LucaTer0808/stdnet/README.md

 ## Evaluation

-Checkpoints of trained models can be found in [checkpoints](checkpoints).
+- Checkpoints of trained models can be found in [checkpoints](checkpoints).
+- Saliency maps or our models can be downloaded at [saliency maps]().

 #### SOD (SDCNet w/o Imagenet pretraining)
 ```bash